-Oversubscription criteria: September 2017 entry
+Oversubscription criteria September 2019 entry

-Where there are more applicants than places available, following the allocation of places to students with Statements of Special Educational Needs (SEN), all students will be placed in 5 bands of cognitive ability and the following criteria will then be applied in order:
+The school’s admissions number is 270.
+The school can admit up to 270 girls in any one year.
+Where there are more applicants than places available, following the allocation of places to students with an education, health and care plan (EHC), the following criteria will then be applied in order:

-- Children in public care (looked after children) or previously in public care
+- Children in public care (looked after children) or previously in public care.

-- Children of staff*
+- Children of staff* (see note 2).

-- Up to a maximum of 10% of places (27) allocated on the basis of aptitude for Music*
+- Up to a maximum of 10% of places (27) allocated on the basis of aptitude for Music* (see note 3).

-- Other pupils.
+- Other* (see note 4).

 - The bands of cognitive ability will be of equal size and will be based on the same common ability test.

 - The number to be admitted from each band is determined by dividing the places remaining by five.

 Criterion 2 – children who will have an older sibling continuing at NSG at the time of admission.

 Children applying who have an elder sister or brother who will still be at the school when the applicant starts in the September will take priority (i.e. the sibling is on roll at the school both at the point of application and at the point of admission).
 For the purposes of this criterion, ‘sibling’ is taken to include a step-brother/sister, half-brother/sister, or child who is adopted or fostered, in all cases providing they are living at the same address.
 Although their place is not dependent on the performance in the common ability test, all girls applying for a sibling criterion place are required to sit the test in order that the information may be used for grouping purposes.

 Criterion 3 – Children of staff at the school

 Children of staff directly employed by Northampton School for Girls will be allocated a place if either or both of the following conditions are met:

 - Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made.